John McDonogh: Gravesite and annual commemorations

 After McDonogh died in 1850, he was buried alongside his slaves in the McDonogh Cemetery (now known as the McDonoghville Cemetery) on his plantation in present-day Gretna, Louisiana.
-In 1860, his remains were exhumed and re-buried in the Green Mount Cemetery in Baltimore.
+In July 1861, his remains were exhumed and re-buried in Green Mount Cemetery in Baltimore.

-In 1945, John McDonogh's remains were again exhumed and re-buried, this time on the campus of McDonogh School in Owings Mills, Maryland.
+In 1945, McDonogh's remains were again exhumed and re-buried, this time on the campus of McDonogh School in Owings Mills, Maryland.
 McDonogh rests there to this day, under a monument on which his rules for living are inscribed.
-The same monument had marked McDonogh's grave in Baltimore; it was transported to the McDonogh School campus in 1945 as well.
+The same monument that marked McDonogh's grave at Green Mount Cemetery; it was transported to the McDonogh School campus in 1945 as well.

 In return for his legacy, McDonogh asked "that it be permitted annually for children to plant and water a few flowers around [his] grave."
 Since 1875, the students at McDonogh School have honored this wish in the school's annual Founder's Day ceremony.
 In New Orleans, the annual ceremony became subject to one of the first protests of the civil rights era, the McDonogh Day Boycott of 1954.
 African American advocacy groups, including the NAACP, objected to the tradition of white children going first and proposed allowing both racial groups to participate simultaneously on opposite sides; when this suggestion was rebuffed by police, a boycott was organized.

 McDonogh No. 26 School is the last school in the metropolitan New Orleans area which honors this tradition.
 In their annual John McDonogh Day ceremony, students place flowers on the cenotaph in honor of McDonogh at the site of his former tomb in the McDonoghville Cemetery.